-Sometimes, nothing beats an antique book when it comes to learning about a specific topic.
-These ten personal finance books can help you get started on your journey into personal finance.
+When learning about a specific topic, nothing beats an antique book.
+These ten personal finance books can help you start your journey into personal finance.

-Here are some of the top personal finance books that will lead to success.
+These are some of the best personal finance books that will lead to success.

 1. The Richest Man In Babylon

-George S. Clason’s faux-biblical stories about acquiring wealth have inspired investors since the 1920s.
-Like most of the personal finance books that followed, The Richest Man In Babylon emphasizes saving overspending.
-However, the book also insists that charitable giving is equally as important, given you don’t allow those two whom you give to become dependent upon your gifts.
+Investors have been inspired by George S. Clason’s fictional stories about acquiring wealth since the 1920s.
+As with most personal finance books that followed, The Richest Man In Babylon emphasizes saving overspending.
+In the book, however, the author also stresses the importance of charitable giving, provided you do not allow those two recipients to become dependent on your generosity.

-Best quote of this book: “Budget thy expenses that thou mayest have coins to pay for thy necessities, to pay for thy enjoyments and to gratify thy worthwhile desires without spending more than nine-tenths of thy earnings.”
+Quote from this book: “Budget thy expenses so that you may have coins to pay for thy necessities, to pay for thy enjoyments, and to gratify thy worthwhile desires without spending more than nine-tenths of thy earnings.”

 2. Rich Dad, Poor Dad

-Best quote of this book: “The key to financial freedom and great wealth is a person’s ability or skill to convert earned income into passive income and/or portfolio income.”
+In this book, the best quote is: “The key to financial freedom and great wealth is the ability to convert earned income into passive income and/or portfolio income.”

 3. The Millionaire Fast Lane

-Working hard, saving 10 percent, and retiring at 65 is a chump’s sport because 1) financial markets are simply too resilient and 2) you’ll “be in a wheelchair” by the time you actually have enough to retire, according to the author MJ DeMarco.
-A better approach is to use the volatility of the financial markets to get rich quickly and enjoy it now.
+If you work hard and save 10 percent, and retire at 65, it is a chump’s sport because 1) financial markets are just too resilient, and 2) you’ll “be in a wheelchair” when you have enough to retire, according to the author MJ DeMarco.
+It is better to take advantage of the volatility of the financial markets to get rich fast and enjoy it now.

-Best quote of this book: “Show me a 22-year-old who got rich investing in mutual funds.
+The best quote in this book: “Show me a 22-year-old who got rich investing in mutual funds.”.
 Show me the man who earned millions in three years by maximizing his 401k.
 Show me the young twenty-something who got rich clipping coupons.
 Where are these people?
 They don’t exist.”

 4. Your Money or Your Life

-Contrary to popular belief, living more frugally increases (rather than decreases) your quality of life.
-Author Vicki Robin cites many examples, such as the practice of working at a job that brings in less than the amount you spend out for childcare and “time saving” trips to McDonald’s.
+It is true that living frugal increases your quality of life (rather than detracting from it).
+The author cites many examples, such as working at a job that pays less than what a family spends on childcare and “time saving” trips to McDonald’s.

-Best quote of this book: “Conditions have changed, but we are still operating financially by the rules established during the Industrial Revolution–rules based on creating more material possessions.
-But our high standard of living has not led to a high quality of life–for us or for the planet.”
+Quote of the book: “Conditions have changed, but we are still operating financially according to the rules established during the Industrial Revolution-rules based on creating more and more material possessions.”.
+“However, our high standard of living has not translated into a high quality of life-for us or the planet.”

 5. The Science of Getting Rich

-Even though it contains nothing that even vaguely resembles “science,” this 1910 book provided the intellectual framework for thousands of personal wealth-building seminars.
-Author Wallace Wattle believed that your ability to accumulate wealth is directly dependent upon how you think about it.
-In other words, if you believe that money is the root of all evil, you’ll never be wealthy.
+Even though this 1910 book contains nothing even vaguely resembling “science,” it provided the intellectual framework for thousands of wealth-building seminars.
+Wallace Wattle believed that how you think about wealth directly affects your ability to accumulate it.
+Thus, if you believe all evils are caused by money, you’ll never be wealthy.

-Best quote of this book: “No man can rise to his greatest possible height in the talent of soul development unless he has plenty of money.”
+The book’s best quote is, “No man can achieve his greatest potential in the development of his soul unless he has plenty of money.”

 6. The Millionaire Next Door

-Through research into U.S. households with a net worth of $1 million or more, authors Thomas J. Stanley and William D. Danko identify most individuals as Under Accumulators of Wealth (UAW) who have a low net wealth compared to their income.
-They then provide advice (like take skimpy vacations) to help people achieve a higher net worth compared to their income.
+The authors of a study of one million-plus-dollar-net-worth U.S. households determined that most Americans are Under Accumulators of Wealth (UAW) who have a low net worth compared to their income.
+Then they offer advice (like skimpy vacations) to help people achieve a higher net worth than their income.

-Best quote of this book: People whom we define as being wealthy get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.
+The best quote in this book is: People whom we define as wealthy get much more enjoyment from owning a significant amount of appreciating assets than from living a high-consumption lifestyle.

 7. Total Money Makeover

-Anyone who’s listened to Dave Ramsey’s radio show knows that he’s all about common sense: avoid buying on credit, pay cash for everything possible, get yourself out of debt, and build an emergency fund.
-Rather than airy-fairy promises and feel-good anecdotes, he offers solid basic advice for the everyman and everywoman.
+Those who have listened to Dave Ramsey’s radio show know that he preaches common sense: don’t buy on credit, pay cash for everything, get out of debt, and build an emergency fund.
+He instead offers sound advice that every man and woman can relate to, rather than airy-fairy promises.

 8. The Money Book for the Young, Fabulous & Broke

-Most personal finance books seems to have about-to-retire set in mind.
-In this sprightly offering, TV star Suze Orman helps millennials navigate the basics of the financial world, like coping with huge student loans and a job market that, for young people, is nearly as dismal as the Great Depression.
+The majority of personal finance books seem to be written for people about to retire.
+Suze Orman, TV’s most sprightly star, helps millennials cope with the basics of the financial world, like student loans and a job market that is nearly as dismal for young people as the Great Depression.

-Best quote of this book: “You picked up this book because you are broke.
+The best quote in this book: “You picked up this book because you are broke.”.
 Keep reading and you will discover what you need to know–and do–so you will not be broke forever.”

 9. Secrets of the Millionaire Mind

-If you’re poor, it’s because you think like a poor person.
-If you’re rich, it’s because you think rich, according to the author (and multi-millionaire) T. Harv Eker.
-To make matters worse, poor people essentially program their children to be poor.
-They do so by providing them with a worldview that makes wealth accumulation impossible.
-Not to worry, though.
-If you start thinking like a mogul, you can be one, too.
+You are poor because you think like a poor person.
+According to the author (and multi-millionaire) T, if you’re rich, you think rich.
+Harv Eker.
+Making matters worse, poor people basically program their children to be poor.
+They accomplish this by providing them with a worldview that makes wealth accumulation impossible.
+But don’t worry.
+You can also become a mogul if you think like one.

-Best quote of this book: “The vast majority of people simply do not have the internal capacity to create and hold on to large amounts of money and the increased challenges that go with more money and success.”
+Quote of the book: “The vast majority of people simply are not equipped to create and maintain large amounts of money and the increased challenges that go along with it.”.

 10. Think and Grow Rich

-Way back in the 1930s, author Napoleon Hill interviewed a series of millionaires and philanthropists.
-Starting with the steel magnate Andrew Carnegie.
-The result was a perennially best-selling work of self-development that encourages the notion that “greed is good”–as long as you’re willing to share your wealth.
+Napoleon Hill interviewed a series of millionaires and philanthropists in the 1930s.
+Let’s begin with steel magnate Andrew Carnegie.
+Thus, he created a perennially best-selling work of self-development that promotes the notion that “greed is good”, as long as you’re willing to share your wealth.

-Best quote of this book: “If you truly desire money so keenly that your desire is an obsession, you will have no difficulty in convincing yourself that you will acquire it.
-The object is to want money, and to be so determined to have it that you convince yourself that you will have it.”
+This book’s best quote is: “If you truly desire money so keenly that your desire becomes an obsession, you will have no problem convincing yourself that you will acquire it.”.To want money and to be so determined to have it that you convince yourself that you will get it is the goal.